glebashnik/sidekeep/README.md

 ## Technical overview

-The extension is implemented using React.
-It implements a Flux architecture adapted to the Chrome extension architecture.
-Application state and logic are implemented in the background page, while UI is in the content page.
-This allows to share state across multiple pages, while UI is integrated as a sidebar in multiple pages.
+The extension is implemented with React using Flux architecture adapted to Chrome extension API.
+Application state and logic are contained in the background page, while UI is running in the content page.
+This allows to share state across multiple pages and display changes acreoss multiple pages.
+The state is persisted in Firebase with google login credentials.